What is a micro-credential?

-A micro-credential is a digital certificate that recognizes an individual’s competency in a specific area of community engagement.
+A micro-credential is a digital certificate that recognizes an individual’s competency in a specific area.

-For the purpose of Campus Compact’s credential program, we define “competency” as the knowledge, skills, and critical commitments that must be mobilized by community engagement professionals to advance higher education community and civic engagement in a manner characterized by equity and integrity.
-The key competencies required in each of the micro-credential areas were identified and developed through a multi-year process overseen by two Community Engagement Credential advisory boards, drawing significantly from the research of Lina Dostilio and colleagues (2017; 2019) on an emerging competency model for community engagement professionals.
+For the purpose of Campus Compact’s Community Engagement Professional Credentialing Program, we define “competency” as the knowledge, skills, and critical commitments that must be mobilized by community engagement professionals to advance higher education community and civic engagement in a manner characterized by equity and integrity.
+Each micro-credential requires earners to demonstrate their mastery of a set of key competencies that were identified and developed by two Community Engagement Professional Credential advisory boards and draw significantly from the research of Lina Dostilio and colleagues (2017; 2019) on an emerging competency model for community engagement professionals.

 - Knowledge and ethics: What knowledge have you brought to bear in undertaking work in this area?
 What ethical and critical commitments inform your work?